MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/data-collection.md

 If you need to get this module on an offline cluster, download the zip, move it to your target server node, and install the module.

-## Gathering Logs
+## Gathering Logs with PowerShell

-After you have enabled event channels and completed the installation process, you can use the Get-SDDCDiagnosticInfo PowerShell cmdlet in the module to get:
+After you have enabled event channels and completed the installation process, you can use the `Get-SDDCDiagnosticInfo` PowerShell cmdlet in the module to get:

 - Reports on storage health, plus details on unhealthy components
-- Reports of storage capacity by pool, volume and deduplicated volume
+- Reports of storage capacity by pool, volume, and deduplicated volume
 - Event logs from all cluster nodes and a summary error report

 Assume that your storage cluster has the name *"CLUS01".*